Ricinus: Ecology

 Ricinus communis is the host plant of the common castor butterfly (Ariadne merione), the eri silkmoth (Samia cynthia ricini), and the castor semi-looper moth (Achaea janata).
 It is also used as a food plant by the larvae of some other species of Lepidoptera, including Hypercompe hambletoni and the nutmeg (Discestra trifolii).
 A jumping spider Evarcha culicivora has an association with R. communis.
 They consume the nectar for food and preferentially use these plants as a location for courtship.

+Each castor seed has a yellow nodule full of fats one end of the seed that are nutritious for young ants.
+After hauling their harvest into their nests and pulling off the delicious part, ants discard the rest of the seed into their trash pile, where the future plant starts to grow.